Vietnam.vn - Nền tảng quảng bá Việt Nam

 Remembering mother's shadow, Ba Tuoi stream is honest"

-The descendants of the Pham family were also good at Chinese and knowledgeable about medicine.
-The fifth generation had Mr. Pham Van Tham who held the position of Huong Su, a teacher in An Tinh village.
+The descendants of the Pham family were also good at Chinese and knowledgeable in medicine.
+The fifth generation had Mr. Pham Van Tham who held the position of teacher in An Tinh village.

 During the resistance war against the French and the Americans to save the country, many Pham families participated in hiding revolutionary cadres and soldiers.
-Many Pham children sacrificed their lives to protect their homeland An Tinh, to protect the independence and peace of the Fatherland and were awarded the title of martyrs by the State.
+Many Pham children sacrificed their lives to protect their homeland An Tinh, to protect the independence and peace of the Fatherland and were awarded martyr status by the State.

 Worship in the Pham family